Table of contents

 Exploring Aurora Serverless: For variable workloads with occasional spikes in demand, consider using Amazon Aurora Serverless, which automatically scales capacity up and down based on actual usage, helping you save on costs.

-Taking Advantage of AWS Spot Instances
+Using AWS EC2 Spot Instances

 Spot Instances are an often-overlooked way to save on EC2 costs.
 They allow you to bid on unused EC2 capacity at a significant discount compared to on-demand pricing.